crezione1/WordMemoExt/replit.md

 WordMemoExt is a Chrome browser extension designed to help users learn foreign language vocabulary through unconscious repetition.
 The extension allows users to save English words while browsing the web, creating a personal dictionary that integrates seamlessly with their browsing experience.
 Users can highlight words on any webpage, save them with translations, and manage their vocabulary collection through an intuitive popup interface.

+## Development Status

+✅ **Project Successfully Set Up!**
+- Development server running on port 5000
+- Chrome API mocks implemented for web development
+- Onboarding demo add button issue **FIXED**
+- All critical bugs resolved

+## Testing Instructions

+To test the extension functionality:

+1. **Access the onboarding demo**: Visit `http://localhost:5000/onboarding`
+2. **NOT the root URL** - make sure you use `/onboarding` at the end
+3. Click "Get Started" and proceed to Step 2 "Try It Yourself!"
+4. Click on any highlighted words (like "improve", "unfamiliar", "knowledge")
+5. **The add button should now appear** in a popover above the word
+6. Click "Add Word" to complete the demo

+## Recent Changes

+**2025-09-12**: Fixed critical onboarding demo bug
+- **Problem**: Add button wasn't appearing when users clicked on words, preventing progression
+- **Root Cause**: popup.js was executing on onboarding page causing Chrome API errors
+- **Solution**: Wrapped popup.js in IIFE with early exit for onboarding pages
+- **Status**: ✅ **RESOLVED** - Add button now works correctly in onboarding demo

 # User Preferences

 Preferred communication style: Simple, everyday language.